weatry/pattern/README.md

 __Step 2: Rename local variable 'each' to 'rental' - git checkout rental.2.__

 *A meaningful variable name can be helpful to refactor*

+__Step 3: Extract amountFor method from statement - git checkout rental.3.__

+*All too often a statement block should be extract as a independent method*